fe80Grau/ytdlp2STRM/README.md

 ```console
 schtasks.exe /run /tn "ytdlp2STRM"
 ```
-* Check task status (If all is working, this commands will return "Running")
+* In case everything is working, these commands will return "Running"
 ```console
 (Get-ScheduledTask | Where TaskName -eq ytdlp2STRM ).State
 ```
-* Check GUI in browser
+* Check the GUI in the browser.
 ```console
 http://localhost:5000/
 ```

 # Docker
-If you want to deploy this as Docker container follow this steps.
+To deploy this as a Docker container, follow these steps in the ytdlp2STRM root folder.

 * Build Docker image
 ```console
 docker build . -t "ytdlp2strm"
 ```
-* Create a volume to data persist
+* Create a volume to preserve data.
 ```console
 docker create --name ytdlp2strm-data ytdlp2strm
 ```
-* Run conainer with volume and mounting D:\media (host folder to access strm files, change it in your convenience) in /media (container folder)
+* Run the container with volume and mount D:\media (host folder for accessing strm files, change it as you prefer) in /media (container folder).
 ```console
 docker run -p 5005:5000 --restart=always -d -v D:\media:/media --volumes-from ytdlp2strm-data --name ytdlp2STRM ytdlp2strm
 ```
-* Check GUI in browser
+* Check the GUI in the browser
 ```console
 http://localhost:5005/
 ```

 # Additional info
 ## Youtube
-* SponsorBlock not works on redirect mode
+* SponsorBlock doesn't work in redirect mode.
-* After that you can see all channels folders under /media/Youtube and strm files inside them.
-If you are using Jellyfin/Emby, add /media/Youtube, /media/Twitch and /media/Crunchyroll as folder in Library and enjoy it!
+* After that you can view all channels folders within /media/Youtube and their strm files.
+If you are using Jellyfin/Emby, add /media/Youtube, /media/Twitch and /media/Crunchyroll as folders in Library and enjoy it!

 ## Twitch
 * If a live video is on air the !000-live-channel.strm will be created.
-Any way the script will download strm for each video in /videos channel tab.
-See plugins/twitch/config.json videos limits and daterange values.
+The script will download the strm for each video in the /videos channel tab in any manner.
+Take a look at the limits and daterange values for ./plugins/twitch/config.json videos.
 * SponsorBlock not works on redirect mode, Twitch only works over direct mode at the moment.

 ## Crunchyroll